vandor/haste-server/about.md

 ## Basic Usage

-Type what you want me to see, click "Save", and then copy the URL.
-Send that URL to someone and they'll see what you see.
+Type what you want to share, click "Save" in the upper right corner, and then copy the URL.
+Send that URL to someone and they'll see what you saved.

-To make a new entry, click "New" (or type 'control + n')
+To make a new entry, click "New" in the upper right corner.

+## Syntax Highlighting

+Haste tries to guess the language you're pasting in, but it isn't always right.
+You can adjust the syntax highlighting of a paste after you create it by changing the file extension at the end of the URL.

+## Duration

+Haste is a tool to share things temporarily.
+Pastes may be cleared without notice, so don't count on them sticking around.

 ## From the Console